isovector/certainty-by-construction/src/book/4-decidability.lagda.md

   pattern leaf a = branch empty a empty
 ```

-You might wonder why we use a `pattern` here rather than just a regular old
+You might wonder why we use a `data:pattern` here rather than just a regular old
 function:

 ```agda